Homepage Thomas Opitz

 - Yadav, R., Opitz, T. and Huser, R. ‘Spatial hierarchical modeling of threshold exceedances using rate mixtures’.

 - Zamberletti, P. et al. ‘Landscape allocation: stochastic generators and statistical inference’.
+Link to arXiv preprint.

 - Zhong, P., Huser, R. and Opitz, T. ‘Assessing Non-Stationary Heatwave Hazard with Magnitude-Dependent Spatial Extremal Dependence’. arXiv preprint arXiv:2006.01569.